Sales of new products

 Operating performance is impacted by the pricing and availability of its key inputs, which include electronic components, steel and security glass.
 The pricing of such inputs can be quite volatile at times due to supply and demand dynamics and the input costs of the supply base.
 The Group manages the effect of such demands through a rigid procurement process, long-term relationships with suppliers, economic purchasing, multiple suppliers and inventory management.
 Prices of imported products and components from the EU have continued to be affected after the Brexit vote as a result of the fall in value of the pound and this uncertainty continues.
 The Board have been reviewing the potential impact of Brexit including looking at alternative sources of supply, as well as increasing stock levels in the short term until the outcome of the current negotiations become clearer.
 With this continuing uncertainty concerning the possible impact of the value of sterling and import tariffs following the conclusion of these negotiations, the Board continues to monitor the situation and the risks involved.

 There is the potential for functional failure of products when put to use, thereby leading to warranty costs and damage to our reputation.
 Quality control procedures are therefore an essential part of the process before the product is delivered to the customer.
-With the support of external auditors the quality control systems are reviewed and improved on an on-going basis to ensure that the Group is addressing through a certification process which is undertaken by a recognised and reputable authority before being brought to market.
+With the support of external auditors the quality control systems are reviewed and improved on an on-going basis to ensure that the Group is compliant with the certification processes which are undertaken by a recognised and reputable authority.